-These assessment matters Applications shall be considered with regard to the following principles assessment matters, in or on Outstanding Natural Features and Landscapes, the applicable activities are inappropriate in almost all locations within the zone-Wakatipu Basin, and inappropriate in many locations throughout the District wide Outstanding Natural Landscapes:
+These assessment matters shall be considered with regard to the following principles because, in or on Outstanding Natural Features and Landscapes, the applicable activities are inappropriate in almost all locations within the zone:

-- 21.7.1.1 The assessment matters are to be stringently applied to the effect that successful applications will be exceptional cases. - 21.7.1.2 Existing vegetation that: - a. was either planted after, or, self-seeded and less than 1 metre in height at 28 September 2002; and, - b. obstructs or substantially interferes with views of the proposed development from roads or other public places, shall not be considered: - as beneficial under any of the following assessment matters unless the Council considers the vegetation (or some of it) is appropriate for the location in the context of the proposed development; and - · as part of the permitted baseline. - 21.7.1.3 Effects on landscape quality and character
+21.7.1.1 The assessment matters are to be stringently applied to the effect that successful applications will be exceptional cases.

+21.7.1.2 Existing vegetation that:

+- was either planted after, or, self-seeded and less than 1 metre in height at 28 September 2002; and, - obstructs or substantially interferes with views of the proposed development from roads or other public places, shall not be considered: - as beneficial under any of the following assessment matters unless the Council considers the vegetation (or some of it) is appropriate for the location in the context of the proposed development; and - as part of the permitted baseline.

+Effects on landscape quality and character